tieqiao/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Tieqiao is an outstanding student majoring computer science at University of Jinan.
+Tieqiao is an outstanding student majoring computer science in the experimental class consisted by 18 excellent people.
 His research interests include machine learning, computer vision and data mining.
+He became a programming fan, when he headed the first line.
+Numerous hours spended to enhance coding skills, he also had done a lot of comprehensive research on his interested topics.